DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 _TL Note:_ In all honestly I don't think illustration expresses her emotions enough here...
 But she is beautiful, isn't she? :)

+_ED Note:_ Well, gotta agree on that one. ^^;

 [Light Knight Jeanne.
-Precisely, because of yours and yours soldiers struggle, the world was able to escape fate of becoming a complete _lie_.]
+Precisely because of your and your soldiers' struggle, the world was able to escape the fate of becoming a complete _lie_.]

 <span title="jp. 祈神">Prayer god</span> Asurasoroka.
-Dubbed so by itself image of goddess said as if admonishing her own child.
+Dubbed so by itself, the image of goddess said, as if admonishing her own child.

 [With the world reincarnation, the fate of the world was reversed.
-Then, Jeanne, tell me what if history would be completely over-written?
+Then, Jeanne, tell me what if the history were to be completely over-written?
-What sort of world it would become?]
+What sort of world would it become?]

 "Eh...
 That's..."

 She remained silent for few seconds.
-Then silver haired maiden answered timidly.
+Then the silver haired maiden answered timidly.

 "...
 A world where humanity would be destroyed, right?"

 [Indeed.
-But humanity is not destroyed, isn't it?]
+But humanity has still not been destroyed, hasn't it?]

 A gentle laugh was mixed in her voice.